What to learn from a few visible transitions' statistics?: Explicit results for unicyclic networks

 apart from very specific choices of transition rates that might forbid the existence of the limit.
-This result confirms that instantaneously performing a full cycle has zero probability and implies in the shape of the histograms in Fig.~\ref{fig:summary_pic}(c) and (f).
+This result confirms that instantaneously performing a full cycle has zero probability and {gives a characteristic shape to} the histograms in Fig.~\ref{fig:summary_pic}(c) and (f).